 Many common household appliances release carbon monoxide

-Carbon monoxide is a colorless, odorless gas that could build to harmful levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
-Breathing in CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+Carbon monoxide is a colorless, odorless gas that could build to dangerous levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
+Inhalation of CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s crucial to have your home tested for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 What do you know about CO?

 Our survey results show the surprising lack of information homeowners have about the dangers of carbon monoxide:

 - 66% don’t know if they would identify the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).